jlleongarcia/jlleongarcia/content/blog/tinkeri-geospatial-DATA.md

 * 38.9GB total files (every 17.2gb or 1h 12min there is a file reset)
 * Bitrate 31168 kbps, with an average size of **~3.75MB/s**
-* Using 80% of the total battery
+* Using 80% of the total battery for those ~2h 45min of video

+> This happened while recording at ~0C

-Im now using rsync to move the big files:
+Im now using **rsync** to move the big video files:

 ```sh
 #cp *.MP4 /home/jalcocert/Desktop/oa5pro/